projectchrono/chrono-unity/README.md

 ### Prerequisites

 - ChronoUnity has been developed and tested in Unity 2022.3.41.f1.
-- Chrono Release 9.0.1 (Dll build and C# scripts provided for Windows x64 under releases)
+- Chrono Release 9.0.1 (prebuilt DLLs and C# scripts provided for Windows x64 under releases)

 ## Installation using a custom Chrono library build

-If you wish to build the module yourself, you will require Swig 4.x along with the other pre-requisites for the Chrono library.
-See the official Project Chrono documentation for more detail.
+If you wish to build the module yourself, you will require Swig 4.x along with the other pre-requisites for the releavnt Chrono libraries.
+See the official Project Chrono [documentation](https://api.projectchrono.org/) for more detail.

 ### Self-build steps